Transport minister Ryan defends Biden over use of motorcade during Irish visit

 He said that achieving climate change policies was not about creating a fight between Europe, America and China, but was about finding co-operation between nations.

-Mr Ryan said that Mr Biden told him at the end of their engagement: “He said, ‘listen to this guy, what he’s saying is true’ and he gave me that thump on the chest, which is what he does, it seems”.
+Mr Ryan said that Mr Biden told him at the end of their brief chat: “He said, ‘listen to this guy, what he’s saying is true’ and he gave me that thump on the chest, which is what he does, it seems”.

 He added: “But I do think he gets it, I think his administration gets it, I think there’s a race on, it’s between Europe, China and America, who’s going to be quickest at best in the clean energy revolution.”